Submissions

 - The manuscript is in OpenOffice, Microsoft Word, RTF or WordPerfect format.

-- All authors agree with the manuscript to submit.
+- All authors agree with the submission of the manuscript.

-- The text adheres to the stylistic and bibliographic requirements summarized in the Directrices del autor/a, which appear in About the journal.
+- The text adheres to the stylistic and bibliographic requirements summarized in the Author Guidelines, which appear in About the Journal.

-- All figures should adhere to the standards specified in the Directrices del autor/a, which appear in About the journal.
+- All figures should adhere to the standards specified in the Author Guidelines, which appear in About the Journal.

 - A submission letter to the Editor-in-Chief specifying at least three potential reviewers is attached.